tombarnes-hs/training-log-client/README.md

 I created a plan for this project based largely on my experience from the previous project.
 I wanted to maintain a methodical approach in my development, experiment with more styling options, and create v1 of a website I've been thinking about for a long time.

-I started the project by writing out the user stories that I would use to guide my development and drawing a [wireframe] (https://imgur.com/wPumnNa).
+I started the project by writing out the user stories that I would use to guide my development and drawing a [wireframe](https://imgur.com/wPumnNa).
 I also maintained a development journal to chart my progress and cross off requirements as they were met.

 ### User Stories